anrchen/AFL/README.md

 #### 2.2 on calibrate_case()

-<span style="color:crimson">todo for documentation</span>This function warns users about flaky or problematic test cases early on.
-In particular, it uses a checksum to determine whether a newly mutated input produces new paths.
+Overall, this function starts up the fork server with `init_forkserver`, calibrates new test cases and invokes `update_bitmap_score` to give an initial score to the bytes.
+Particularly, it warns users about flaky or problematic test cases early on.
+It also uses a checksum to determine whether a newly mutated test case produces new paths.
 We then calculate the performance of each test case with `update_bitmap_score`.

-Overall, this function calibrates new test cases and invokes `update_bitmap_score` to give an initial score to the bytes.

 **2.2** <span style="color:blue">ref</span>: AFL uses the `calibrate_case` function to verify whether a test case contain problems early on.
-While doing so, it also checks with cksum (checksum) whether the mutated inputs has introduced new execution paths.
+While doing so, it also checks whether the newly mutated test case has introduced new execution paths (with `cksum`).
 ``` u32 cksum = hash32(trace_bits, MAP_SIZE, HASH_CONST);```<span style="color:crimson">new</span>: In our case, we want to perform the similar checksum whenever cksum is true, therefore, we can set our `max_count_cksum` variable in the else branch.
 ```if (max_count_mode)	q->max_count_cksum = hash32(max_bits, MAX_SIZE*sizeof(u32), HASH_CONST);```